 The close bond that humans feel with their pet macaws can stir up the temptation to share food.
 After all, a macaw can start to feel like a member of the family pretty quickly!
 The reality is that you won’t be doing your bird any favors by feeding it food that is intended for people.
 The fresh fruits and vegetables on the approved list for macaws should be enough when you want to give your bird something special.
 You can ask your avian veterinarian about specific foods.

 Does my macaw need extra vitamins, minerals or amino acids?

 The food you select for your macaw should offer a mix of vitamins, minerals, amino acids (proteins) and healthy spices.
 Your macaw will be receiving the nutrients it needs from grains, legumes, seeds, veggies, and fruits when you feed it a comprehensive mix that is created for non-wild birds.
 That’s why picking a good food for birds is so important.
 Bird Street Bistro offers rich mixes that provide appropriate portions of carbohydrates, proteins (amino acids), vitamins, essential fatty acids, minerals, and healthy spices.

 What pointers should I remember about feeding my macaw?

 Your macaw’s food should always be made available in a clean environment.
-That means you should clean all food and water dishes on a daily basis.
+That means you should clean all the food and water dishes daily.
 Water is so important for a macaw.
 It is necessary to offer fresh water to your pet each day.
-It’s also a good idea to monitor and record how much food is actually being consumed.
+It’s also a good idea to monitor and record how much food is being consumed.